-How Much Does It Cost To Build a House in Ireland?
+How Much Does it Cost to Build a House in Ireland?
 Plus Steps for a Smooth Build

-Struggling to find your dream home in Ireland?
-Decided to take matters into your own hands?
-Building your house lets you bring your vision to life and tap into your inner Michelangelo!
-It’s a fun and exciting project to take on — ok, maybe with a smidge of stress and perhaps a rather large price tag — but you’ll be left with a result you can appreciate every single day.
+It’s a fun and exciting project to take on — OK, maybe with a smidge of stress and perhaps a rather large price tag — but you’ll be left with a result you can appreciate every single day.

-What Is the Cost of Building a House in Ireland?
+What is the Cost of Building a House in Ireland?

-According to the Society of Chartered Surveyors Ireland (SCSI), the average cost of building a 3-bedroom house in Dublin is €371,311.
-Other estimates place the costs at €2,500 to €2,800 per square metre for building a house in Ireland.
-Bear in mind these are just average estimations, and lots of things will impact the final cost of building your home.
+Bear in mind, these are just average estimations, and lots of things will impact the final cost of building your home.
 If you want to go all out and build your own mini-castle, you’ll rack up a huge price tag; if you build a modest home in an expensive area, it could still cost a small fortune.

 The good news is that building a house could still be cheaper than buying one — or at the very least, around the same price — if you budget it just right.